 Mental training interventions are designed to enhance athletic performance in practices and competitions.
-Mental skills are the set of skills you learn during the mental training intervention.
+Mental skills are the set of strategies you learn during the mental training intervention, which have a specific set of steps to target what is hiding your athletic potential.
 To understand how it works, think about the sport psychology professional as the personal trainer for your mind in sports, and mental training is the strength and conditioning training of your mind in sports.

 You will learn and practice mental skills to develop the mental toughness (strength) needed to deal with whatever the competition brings and stay focused on your goal.
 Also, you will learn and practice skills to develop the resilience (conditioning) required to deal with challenges and pressure associated with the demands of an athletic career and recover from failures.
 Goal Setting, Performance Routines, Imagery, Self-Talk, and Time Management are examples of skills inside the toolbox called Psychological Skills Training.
 However, we also use skills from Stress Management and Biofeedback.

 During any type of performance, there is a stimulus (or the stressor), which is fileted through your values and beliefs.
 And there is a response.
 Depending on how you interpret the stimulus as a challenge or a threat, you will experience different levels of activation to deal with the situation.
 Stress management is about making you aware of “how you are responding” and teaching you “to manage the activation levels” so it matches the demand (not too much and not too little).

 We know that performance in sport is not only about what is happening in the competition, so you can also learn skills to deal with irritants of daily living, improve sleep and maximize recovery after intense workouts.
 We call it “stress management”.
 But do not worry.
 “Stress” is not a “bad word.
 “Stress is just a response from the body to any demand made upon it.
 However, if you do not deactivate the stress response and experience it for a long period, it leads to chronic Stress, which can damage your health.